-- When someone sells goods or services to another person with the knowledge that the person using the credit card is not the real owner of the card.
+- Selling goods or services to another person with the knowledge that the person using the credit card is not the real owner of the card

-- When someone uses his own credit card to purchase an item with the knowledge that the credit card is invalid, expired or linked to a closed or inactive account, or an account with insufficient funds.
+- Using your own credit card to purchase an item with the knowledge that the credit card is invalid, expired or linked to a closed or inactive account, or an account that has insufficient funds

-In some instances credit card fraud can be considered a federal offense which means it will be handled outside the Minnesota courts.
-If you are convicted of a federal offense you could be facing a long term jail sentence, fines, restitution to the victim or probation.
-It is our goal to ensure that, regardless of the circumstances surrounding the case, you are granted the best outcome possible.
+In some instances, credit card fraud can be considered a federal offense, which means the penalties are even more serious.
+If you are convicted of a federal offense you could be facing a long-term jail sentence, fines, restitution to the victim or probation.